ValeriaeWasTaken/Material-UI-Reborn/README.md

 ### Future Plans
 - [ ] Add customization to skill procs
-- [ ] Gearset icons need improvements.
 - [ ] Create a Square/Black style for Limit Break bar as it only has Silver and Minimal.
 - [ ] Add minimal bars to remaining UI elements.
-- [ ] Take a look at AST/PCT/VPR Job UIs for any possible edits.
 - [ ] Finish the Main Command Icons that skotlex had begun working on.

 ### Known Issues